DNP- FAMILY NURSE PRACTITIONER TRACK

-- An earned a baccalaureate degree in nursing (BSN or BAN), master’s degree in nursing, or doctor of nursing practice (DNP from a regionally accredited institution and a nationally accredited nursing program.
-A minimum GPA of 3.0 from their previous baccalaureate nursing program; a minimum GPA of 3.2 from a previous Master’s in Nursing program or a Doctor of Nursing Practice program.
+- An earned a baccalaureate degree in nursing (BSN or BAN), or a master’s degree in nursing from a regionally accredited institution and a nationally accredited nursing program.
+A minimum GPA of 3.0 from their previous baccalaureate nursing program; a minimum GPA of 3.2 from a previous Master’s in Nursing program.

 - Evidence of a current unencumbered license as a Registered Nurse.
 A MN license required.
 Other state licenses will be required for clinical rotations in those states.

-- A minimum of five years active and current clinical practice as a Registered Nurse. (change 10/2013 from 3 yrs to 5 yrs)
+- A minimum of five years active and current clinical practice as an RN preferred, three years required.

-- Evidence of an undergraduate or graduate statistics course within 5 years on an official transcript before enrolling in NUR520 – Research Methods in Nursing and NUR520P, the associated practicum.
+- Evidence of an undergraduate or graduate statistics course before enrolling in NUR520 – Research Methods in Nursing and NUR520P, the associated practicum.

-Applications for the DNP/Family Nurse Practitioner track will be reviewed once a year and students will matriculate into the program in the fall.
-The application deadline for fall 2014 is January 31st, 2014.
+Applications for the DNP-Family Nurse Practitioner track students will matriculate into the program in the fall.
+Applications will be taken until the cohort is full.

 All DNP-FNP applicants must complete and submit an admission file that includes: